 I would never have wished this terrible thing upon my son and our family, but I can say this—God used it to wow us.
 Our cups overflow with Thanksgiving over things we wouldn’t have even noticed before.
 He turned our mourning into dancing.
 (Psalm 30:11).

-Now, here we are, trying to get pregnant with and bring home a baby that wasn’t made with our genetic make-up or even with our knowledge (these embryos were made the same month my husband and I met by a couple struggling with infertility—they ended up with so many, they graciously chose to donate), but yet, was totally made for us and meant for us from the beginning of time (Jeremiah 1:5, Psalm 139:13-16).
+Now, here we are, trying to get pregnant with and bring home a baby that wasn’t made with our genetic make-up or even with our knowledge (these embryos were made via IVF by a couple struggling with infertility the same month my husband and I met—the couple ended up with so many, they graciously chose to donate), but yet, was totally made for us and meant for us from the beginning of time (Jeremiah 1:5, Psalm 139:13-16).
 Despite the heartbreak I’ve felt in this process (the decision to not have any more biological children since discovering we both carry EB, and then two biochemical pregnancies and one failed implant with donor embryos), I can’t help but believe that God’s going to use suffering to wow us once again.
 (Jeremiah 32:17, 2 Timothy 2:13, Psalm 107:28-30).
 For those of you who are hurting today, I pray the same for you.

 “Your grace abounds in deepest waters;

 Your sovereign hand will be my guide …

 Where feet may fail and fear surrounds me;

 You’ve never failed and You won’t start now …”